-The Counseling Center is available to Students, Faculty, staff, and immediate family members (dependents, parent, sibling, or spouse).
+The Counseling Center is available to students, faculty, staff, and immediate family members (spouses and dependents under the age of 19).
 Typically, appointments will be scheduled within one (1) week of initial contact.
 Walk-in appointments are available for urgent situations.